ndrakos/blog/_posts/2020-08-12-Integrated_Galaxy_Properties.md

 To determine which galaxies were star-forming, I used the SMFs (right now just using the Williams SMFs---I still need to update these) to get the probabilty of a galaxy being star-forming as a function of mass and redshift, and then randomly decided whether it was star-forming based on this probability.

-Here are the recovered SMFs of the two populations:
+Here are the recovered SMFs of the two populations (star-forming on top and quiescent on the bottom):

 <img src="{{ site.baseurl }}/assets/plots/20200812_SMF_Catalog.png">